top of page

 ### The Role of Mental Health

-Mental health is super important for people dealing with addiction.
-It can either make things worse or help ease the struggles that come with substance use disorders.
-When I worked at different treatment centers, I met a lot of folks who not only had issues with substance use but also faced serious mental health challenges that often went unnoticed or weren't properly addressed.
-These included things like depression, anxiety, PTSD, and bipolar disorder.
-These intertwined problems made recovery really tough and complicated.
+Mental health plays a big role for people dealing with addiction—it can either make things tougher or help ease the struggle with substance use disorders.
+In treatment centers, many folks are tackling both substance use and mental health challenges like depression, anxiety, PTSD, and bipolar disorder, which makes recovery more complicated.

 ### Traumatic Experiences